Wohratal: Geography

 Wohratal lies between the Kellerwald (forest) in the east and the Burgwald, a low mountain range, in the west, on the river Wohra.

 Among the bigger neighbouring centres are the towns of Frankenberg an der Eder to the northwest and Kirchhain to the south.

 Neighbouring municipalities

-In the north, Wohratal borders on the towns of Rosenthal and Gemünden, both in Waldeck-Frankenberg district, in the east on the community of Gilserberg in Schwalm-Eder district, and on Rauschenberg, also in Marburg-Biedenkopf district, in the south and west.
+In the north, Wohratal borders on the towns of Rosenthal and Gemünden, both in Waldeck-Frankenberg district, in the east on the municipality of Gilserberg in Schwalm-Eder district, and on Rauschenberg, also in Marburg-Biedenkopf district, in the south and west.

-Constituent communities
+Constituent municipalities

-The community consists of four centres: Wohra, Hertingshausen, Halsdorf and Langendorf.
+The municipality consists of four centres: Wohra, Hertingshausen, Halsdorf and Langendorf.

 Politics

-As of the municipal elections on 26 March 2006, the seats on Wohratal's council are apportioned thus:
+As of the municipal elections on 14 March 2021, the seats on Wohratal's council are apportioned thus: